-We are offering (i) up to 4,651,964 Units, with each Unit consisting of one ADS, and a Warrant to purchase one-half ADS or Warrant, and (ii) up to 4,651,964 Pre-funded Units, each Pre-funded Unit consisting of one Pre-funded Warrant to purchase one ADS and one Warrant.
+We are offering (i) up to

+Units, with each Unit consisting of one ADS, and a Warrant to purchase ADS, or Warrant, and (ii) up to

+Pre-funded Units, each Pre-funded Unit consisting of one Pre-funded Warrant to purchase one ADS and one Warrant to purchase

+ADS.
 For each Pre-funded Unit we sell, the number of Units we are offering will be decreased on a one-for-one basis.
 The ADSs and Warrant included in each Unit will be issued separately and will be immediately separable upon issuance, and the Pre-funded Warrant to purchase one ADS and the accompanying Warrant included in each Pre-funded Unit will be issued separately and will be immediately separable upon issuance.
 The Units and Pre-funded Units will not be issued or certificated.
 We are also registering the ADSs issuable upon exercise of the Pre-funded Warrants and the Warrants part of the Pre-funded Units and the ordinary shares underlying the ADSs and ADSs issuable upon exercise of the Warrants and the Pre-funded Warrants.

-As of January 23, 2019, our authorized share capital consists of 500,000,000 ordinary shares, no par value.
-As of January 23, 2019, there are 130,414,799 ordinary shares outstanding (which excludes 2,641,693 ordinary shares held in treasury).
+As of December 27, 2018, our authorized share capital consists of 500,000,000 ordinary shares, no par value.
+As of December 27, 2018, there are 130,414,799 ordinary shares outstanding (which excludes 2,641,693 ordinary shares held in treasury).
 All of our outstanding ordinary shares are validly issued, fully paid and non-assessable.
 Our ordinary shares are not redeemable and do not have any preemptive rights.